Get Inspired: How to get into canoeing & kayaking

 If you want to compete, the British Canoeing holds competitive events as part of mainstream programmes, which recognise the needs of disabled competitors.

 Coaching and Volunteering

-Whether you are already a coach, want to become a coach or are a paddler and looking for coaching, then get in touch with your home nation: England, Northern Ireland, Scotland and Wales.
+Whether you are already a coach, want to become a coach or are a paddler and looking for coaching, then get in touch with with British Canoeing or England, Northern Ireland, Scotland and Wales.
 You can also try Sports Coach UK.

 From coaches to club secretary, clubs and centres are always looking for willing and enthusiastic volunteers who can lend a hand and utilise their skills in their voluntary team.

-1. Find your local canoeing opportunities by using the The British Canoe Union website.
-The Canoe Association of Northern Ireland, the Scottish Canoe Association,Canoe Wales and Canoe England all provide details of local clubs and centres.
+1. Find your local canoeing opportunities by using the British Canoeing website.
+The Canoe Association of Northern Ireland, the Scottish Canoe Association, and Canoe Wales all provide details of local clubs and centres.

 2. Share your story and inspire others

-Are you inspired to try basketball?
+Are you inspired to try canoeing?
 Or maybe you are a keen enthusiast already?
 Get in touch and tell us your experience of the sport by tweeting us on @bbcgetinspired, visiting us on Facebook or email us on email@example.com.